 Toyota Corolla review - MPG, CO2 and running costs

-The Corolla offers better fuel economy and emissions than many rivals thanks to clever hybrid tech
+The Corolla offers better fuel economy and emissions than many rivals thanks to its clever hybrid tech

 The Corolla sets itself apart from its conventionally powered competition with its hybrid powertrains, the main appeal of which is the promise of low running costs.